-By MARGIE BAUMAN
+MARGIE BAUMAN

-ANCHORAGE ANCHORAGE - The rate U.S. Rep. Nick Begich, D-Alaska was honored posthumously Friday night as the 1973 Alaskan of the Year.
+ANCHORAGE - The late U.S. Rep. Nick Begich, D-Alaska was honored posthumously Friday night as the 1973 Alaskan of the Year.

-"I know that this award has

-always gone to a living Alaskan," said Pegge Begich, as she accepted the award.
-"And I know said regge begich, as sie accepted the award.
-"And I know you feel; as I do, that Nick is a living Alaskan.
-I'm very moved and I want to thank you she said.
+"I know that this award has always gone to a living Alaskan," said Pegge Begich, as she accepted the award.
+"And I know you feel, as I do, that Nick is a living Alaskan.
+I'm very moved and I want to thank you all," she said.